spdk/spdk/doc/nvmf.md

 **Create malloc LUNs:** See @ref bdev_getting_started for details on creating Malloc block devices.

 **Create a virtual controller:** Any bdev may be presented as a namespace.
-For example, to create a virtual controller with two namespaces backed by the malloc LUNs named Malloc0 and Malloc1:
+For example, to create a virtual controller with two namespaces backed by the malloc LUNs named Malloc0 and Malloc1 and made available as NSID 1 and 2:
 ~~~{.sh}
 # Virtual controller
 [Subsystem2]